PV3D: A 3D Generative Model for Portrait Video Generation: PV3D: 3D Portrait Video Generation

 \subsection{Overview}

-{\bf Problem formulation.} {Given a monocular 2D video collection $\mathfrak{D}=\{\boldsymbol{v}_n\}_{n=1}^{N}$ consisting of $N$ video sequences, the goal of 3D-aware portrait video generation is to learn a generator $\mathcal{G}$ that synthesizes videos given joint conditions of random noise $\mathbf{z}$, camera viewpoint $c$ and timestep $t$ \textbf{without} relying on 3D geometry or multi-view supervision.}
+{\bf Problem formulation.} {Given a monocular 2D portrait video collection $\mathfrak{D}=\{\boldsymbol{v}_n\}_{n=1}^{N}$ consisting of $N$ video sequences, the goal of 3D-aware portrait video generation is to learn a generator $\mathcal{G}$ that synthesizes videos given joint conditions of random noise $\mathbf{z}$, camera viewpoint $c$ and timestep $t$ \textbf{without} relying on 3D geometry or multi-view supervision.}

-{\bf Framework.} {The overview of our proposed framework is shown in Figure~\ref{fig:arch}. \ours{} formulates 3D-aware portrait video generation task as $\boldsymbol{v}=\mathcal{R}(\mathcal{G}(\mathbf{z}|c,t), c)$ where the generator $\mathcal{G}(\cdot)$ first generates 3D-aware spatio-temporal representation, followed by volume rendering $\mathcal{R}(\cdot)$ to obtain the final video sequence.
+{\bf Framework.} {The overview of our proposed framework is shown in Figure~\ref{fig:arch}. \ours{} formulates 3D-aware portrait video generation task as $\boldsymbol{v}=\mathcal{R}(\mathcal{G}(\mathbf{z}|c,t), c)$ where the generator $\mathcal{G}(\cdot)$ first generates 3D-aware spatio-temporal representation, followed by volume rendering and super-resolution (denoted as $\mathcal{R}(\cdot)$) to obtain the final video sequence.
 In this work, our generator $\mathcal{G}$ builds upon tri-plane representation from EG3D~\citep{chan2022efficient} and extends it to spatio-temporal representation for video synthesis, which we denote as temporal tri-plane.
 Instead of jointly modeling appearance and motion dynamics within a single latent code $\mathbf{z}$, we factorize the 3D video generation into appearance and motion generation components.
 Specifically, our \ours{} takes two independent latent codes, \ie, appearance code $\mathbf{z}_a\sim \mathcal{N}(\mathbf{0},\boldsymbol{I})$ and motion code $\mathbf{z}_m\sim \mathcal{N}(\mathbf{0},\boldsymbol{I})$ as inputs.
-We condition the generator on $\mathbf{z}_a$ to synthesize varying video appearance, \eg, genders, skin colors, identities, \textit{etc.}, and use $\mathbf{z}_m$ to model motion dynamics, \eg, a person opening her mouth. }
+We condition the generator on $\mathbf{z}_a$ to synthesize varying video appearance, \eg, genders, skin colors, hair styles, glasses, \textit{etc.}, and use $\mathbf{z}_m$ to model motion dynamics, \eg, a person opening his/her mouth. }

 During training, we {randomly} sample two timesteps $\{t_i$, $t_j\}$ and their corresponding camera poses $\{c_i$, $c_j\}$ for one video.
 Following EG3D, we project the appearance code $\mathbf{z}_a$ and camera pose $c$ into intermediate appearance code $\mathbf{w}_a$ for content synthesis.
 As for the motion component, we develop motion layer to encode motion code $\mathbf{z}_m$ and timesteps $\{t_i, t_j\}$ into intermediate motion code $\mathbf{w}_m$.
 Our temporal tri-plane synthesis network generates tri-plane features based on $\mathbf{w}_a$ and $\mathbf{w}_m$.
 With the generated tri-plane at $\{t_i, t_j\}$, volume rendering~\citep{max1995optical} is applied to synthesize frames with camera pose $c_i$ and $c_j$, respectively.
 The rendered frames are then upsampled and refined by a super-resolution module.
 To ensure the fidelity and plausibility of the generated frame content and motion, we develop two discriminators $\mathcal{D}_{\text{img}}$ and $\mathcal{D}_{\text{vid}}$ to supervise the training of $\mathcal{G}$.
 Both $\mathcal{D}_{\text{img}}$ and $\mathcal{D}_{\text{vid}}$ are camera-conditioned, which can leverage 3D priors.